nicchunglow/find-my-drivers/README.md

 As a user, you can delete away your saved location now that you do not need to save anymore.

+As a user, you can click on the main user marker to get how long the nearest driver will get to you.

 The link to the backend is available below.

 Link to backend: https://github.com/nicchunglow/find-my-drivers-backend

+#### Implementation Decisions

 For this application, the technologies used are mainly focused on React, using hooks, as well as choosing mapbox over Google Map and made responsive for smaller viewing ports.